 Email Parissa

-Dr. Ballard is an Assistant Professor of Family and Community Medicine.
+Dr. Ballard is an Associate Professor of Family and Community Medicine.
 She is a developmental psychologist with multi-disciplinary training in psychology, education, and population health.
 Her research focuses on promoting positive youth development and amplifying the voices of youth in the settings that serve them to improve the health of youth and communities.

-Learn more about Dr. Ballard's work
+Learn More about Dr. Ballard's work

 Justin B. Moore, Ph.D., M.S., F.A.C.S.M.